bondy-io/bondy/doc/guides/configuration/listeners.md

 it if that fails.
 This applies to the internal socket alone: a `uds` listener an operator declares keeps the mode the process umask gives it, so a sidecar running under a different uid can reach it.

+Give every node its own `platform_runtime_dir`.
+The filename is a constant, so two nodes sharing that directory share this path — and the node that starts second removes any socket file already there before binding, which means it removes the first node's live socket.
+The first node goes on serving a socket nothing can reach.
+Nothing detects this; the defaults avoid it by giving each release and each container its own directory.

+`platform_runtime_dir` is not `platform_tmp_dir`, and the distinction matters when you deploy.
+It must be on a filesystem that supports Unix domain sockets, which rules out NFS, SMB/CIFS, 9p (a Windows drive seen from WSL2), some FUSE-backed CSI drivers, and gVisor's gofer — on those, binding fails with `enotsup` and the node refuses to start.
+The container images provide `/bondy/run` on the container's own filesystem and deliberately do not declare it a volume, so the default needs nothing from you.
+If you run with a read-only root filesystem, mount an `emptyDir` (Kubernetes) or a tmpfs (Docker) there;
+both support the bind.
+Do not point it at a PersistentVolume.

 ## UDS listeners